cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 ### Sidebar: Machine Learning "Features" vs Text Words

 Since OpenAI embeddings calculation is based on **text**, the binned-text approach is used here.

+In Maching Learning, one instead typically uses normalized numeric "features".

 ---